Change of Command Ceremony, May 26, 2021

 |0

-This work, Change of Command Ceremony, May 26, 2021 [Image 5 of 5], by Paolo Bovo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Change of Command Ceremony, May 26, 2021, by Paolo Bovo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT